ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Prix: "This will sting a bit at first, but should go numb right after"<br>
 Shemeshea: \*nods\*<br>

 Sting?
 Probably feels cool after a laceration with...ohh there was some acid.
 Definitely should be cooler.
-According the her gene-nexus data, her body creates cells which can neutralize foreign acid.
-Her Sedra body is a piece of art, rendered for the life of a legionate.
+Applying the medae wash.
+According the her gene-nexus data, her body creates cells which can neutralize foreign acid —Her body is a piece of art, commissioned and rendered for the life of a legionate.

 Prix: "Your wound was a deep laceration, do you know what hit you?"<br>
 Shemeshea: "A flyer, with a talon"<br>

-"There was some acid, but your body was able to neutralized it.
+"There was some acid, but your body neutralized it.
 You are healing now and should be in fighting shape within a setadex (~ 16 minutes) and back to full strength within a cal cycle (~ 1 day).
 Try to avoid operating heavy weapons until them"<br>
 Shemeshea: "I'll try not to..."

 Prix: "Any questions?"<br>